gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     the minimum of :mdp:`nstcalcenergy` and :mdp:`nstlist`.
-    ``mdrun -gcom`` sets the number of steps that must elapse between such communication phases, which can improve performance when running on a lot of nodes.
+    ``mdrun -gcom`` sets the number of steps that must elapse between such communication phases, which can improve performance when running on a lot of ranks.
 Note that this means that _e.g._ temperature coupling algorithms will
-    effectively remain at constant energy until the next global communication phase.
+    effectively remain at constant energy until the next communication phase. :ref:`gmx mdrun` will always honor the setting of ``mdrun -gcom``, by changing :mdp:`nstcalcenergy`, :mdp:`nstenergy`, :mdp:`nstlog`, :mdp:`nsttcouple` and/or
+    :mdp:`nstpcouple` if necessary.

 Note that ``-tunepme`` has more effect when there is more than one :term:`node`, because the cost of communication for the PP and PME